Devoted to the Details.

 The Joshi.

-Named in honor of our pioneer prosthetist, Dhiren Joshi, the Joshi Modular Prosthetic Limb Kit is an affordable and sustainable prosthetic solution that increases the accessibility, quality and modernization of prosthetic limbs in low and middle income countries.
-With its sleek design, high-quality components, and modular functionality, the Joshi is a mobility aid our CoolKids are proud to rock -- improving self-esteem, combating social stigma, and giving them the opportunity to pursue their dreams.
+Named in honor of our pioneer prosthetist, Dhiren Joshi, the Joshi provides more affordable and sustainable prosthetic solutions - thereby increasing the accessibility, quality, and modernization of prosthetic limbs in low and middle income countries.
+Featuring a sleek and minimal design with a smooth aesthetic, the Joshi utilizes lightweight aluminum technology.
+It serves as a mobility aid our CoolKids are proud to use, improving self-esteem, combating social stigma, and offering them the opportunity to pursue their dreams.

 Orthotic braces.

-We provide high-quality clubfoot braces and orthopedic-grade polypropylene sheets, which are used to create customized orthotic braces and lower limb prosthetic sockets that are as unique as every CoolKid.
+We provide high-quality clubfoot braces and orthopedic-grade polypropylene sheets, which are used to fabricate customized orthotic braces and lower limb prosthetic sockets that are as unique as every CoolKid.

 We use polypropylene because of its longevity, affordability, recyclability, and compatibility with many different climates and technologies.
 By equipping our programs with choice - including polypropylene that comes in a variety of skin-tones, sizes, and thicknesses, we ensure customization for every child’s prosthetic and orthotic needs.
 The right fit improves aesthetic, comfort, confidence, and quality of life for CoolKids.

-Customized for each individual and their unique needs, our wheelchairs are high-quality and adhere to international standards and certifications.
-Plus, they’re individually selected for the terrains and climate our children navigate, from the sandy grounds of Somaliland to the humid conditions of Indonesia and the rocky terrains of Nepal.
+Customized for each individual and their unique needs, the wheelchairs we provide are high-quality and adhere to international standards and certifications.

-We work with our programs to pre-order appropriately fitted wheelchairs from our partnership with CLASP, a USAID funded program.
-For children who spend a minimum of 10-12 hours per day in their chair, an appropriately fitting wheelchair is essential to avoiding secondary health complications, such as muscular rigidity and pressure sores, and the pain and discomfort that is caused by ill-fitted chairs.
+We work with our programs to pre-order appropriately fitted wheelchairs from our partnerships with CLASP, and Participant Assistive Products.
+For children who spend a minimum of 10-12 hours per day in their chair, an appropriately fitted wheelchair is essential to avoiding secondary health complications, such as muscular rigidity and pressure sores, and the pain and discomfort that is caused by ill-fitted chairs.
 Our chairs support the upper body when required, help our CoolKids breathe and eat easier, maneuver smoothly around often rugged terrains, and improve quality of life.

 #152329 - 1.png